Transgender flag: Other

+The Transgender pride flag at the Pride March held as part of the events for the 22nd Istanbul Pride Week, 2014.

-In 2022 a transgender pride tartan “Based on the colours of the Transgender Flag” was registered with the Scottish Register of Tartans.
+In 2022 a transgender pride tartan "Based on the colours of the Transgender Flag" was registered with the Scottish Register of Tartans.

 Variations

 In addition to Helms's original transgender pride flag design, a number of communities have created their variation on the flag, adding symbols or elements to reflect aspects of transgender identity, such as the overlaying of other symbols such as the transgender symbol (⚧) designed by Holly Boswell, Wendy Parker, and Nancy R. Nangeroni.

 A notable variation is the Progress Pride Flag, designed in 2018 by Daniel Quasar, which incorporates the three colors of the transgender flag designed by Helms, alongside two black and brown stripes to represent marginalized people of color and those living with AIDS into the rainbow flag.

 In May 2025 the Salt Lake City, Utah city council approved mayor Erin Mendenhall's designs for three new city flags, one being the Sego Belonging Flag, based on the Progress Pride Flag, and another being the Sego Visibility Flag, based on the transgender pride flag.
 The two flags are identical to the flags they were based on, except for the addition of a sego lily in the canton.
 The flags were adopted in response to a new state law restricting the flying of the flags they were based on.